gbogard/portfolio/src/content/blog/discover-ramda.md

 So why is it that functional programmers have felt the need for another library ?

-Well, Lodash functions work well, but they turn out not be so easy to compose, and functional programming relies a lot on composition.
-Composition makes the code easier to write, read, and test.
+Well, Lodash functions work well, but they turn out not be so easy to compose, and functional programming relies a lot on composition, as it makes the code easier to write, read, and test.

 ## Ramda is different

+Ramda could be described as Lodash, with all the data manipulation utilities you would expect (e.g `map`, `filter`, `groupBy`, `pick` etc.) except all its functions are pure, curried by default, and their arguments are arranged in a way that makes partial application easier.

 ## Let the data flow